Transforming Food & Nutrition rooms for healthier lifestyles

 RITA HENDER, BUSINESS MANAGER

-At Trent College Innova’s brief was to provide efficient spaces that can accommodate practical and written work, maximising interactivity and learning – create the ‘WOW’ factor
+At Nottingham High School Innova’s brief was to provide efficient spaces that can accommodate practical and written work, maximising interactivity and learning – create the ‘WOW’ factor

 Innova developed curved island modules housing six cooking stations each, where students have all the necessary equipment to hand for practical work